samsquire/ideas4/README.md

  * **Intellisense web** At any given point in a compiler input stream there is a sequence of what is valid.
 I would like a GUI to show me these things.

+# 143 metaphorical programming - cars

+A metaphorical observability of code.
+Each car is driving around on roads between components.

+I can see the flow of data between components

+ * I can change the width of roads, the length of roads.
+ * I can introduce crossroad junctions, T junctions and roundabouts
+ * I can introduce motorways/highways which are fast paths and lanes which are slow paths.

 # incomplete ideas

 Memory set to network calls